Summer is the season of fun-filled days and cool, quiet nights. Almost every type of summer recreation is available in Flambeau.

 The Discovery Center has 20km for mountain biking.
 The terrain is gentle and winds through the woods, along the lake, bog and nearby Manitowish River.
 This trail allows you to explore a variety of habitats, plants and animals.

 Open 7 days a week year round from 11 am to 10 pm!
 Offering Fine Dining & Gourmet Steaks, Premier Pizza of the North, Sandwiches, Broasted Chicken, Seasonal Screened in Dining.
 We hope you enjoy your visit and take some time to soak in the scenery, throw some horseshoes and of course check out the largest Musky display!!
-Located on Long Interlaken Lake, we also offer pontoon rentals and motel accommodations.
+Located on Long Interlaken Lake, we also offer motel accommodations.